 - VII.
 Prepare for Staining or Painting Your Deck – Deck Builders Kent WA

-Painting composite decks is considered wasteful.
+Painting composite decks are considered wasteful.
 People think that wood deck is another material that is better on their own.
-Let’s Decking Pros NW – Deck Builder in Seattle help you answer some of the most common questions about painting composite decks.
+Let Decking Pros NW – Deck Builder in Seattle help you answer some of the most common questions about painting composite decks.

 I. What is Composite Decking – Seattle Deck Contractor